Rotvig/RabbitMQ-Benchmark/README.md

 Step 2.
 -----
-Add a admin user with all permission - Username: test and password test
+Add an admin user with all permission - Username: test and password test

 Step 3.
 -----